-Clinical Associate Professor, Senior Hospital Physician, MD, PhD
+Professor of Pediatrics, Senior Hospital Physician, MD, PhD

-Klaus is affiliated with COPSAC as senior researcher.
-His research focus is early origins and functional subtypes (endotypes) of asthma, allergy and eczema with a particular emphasis on genetics.
+Klaus’ research focus is early origins and functional subtypes (endotypes) of asthma, allergy and eczema with a particular emphasis on genetics.
 This has resulted in novel discoveries of susceptibility genes and other risk factors for asthma, eczema and allergy.
 He has authored or co-authored more than 100 peer-reviewed articles in international medical journals.

 He has been the recipient of several international research awards including the European Respiratory Society Romain Pauwels Research Award (2019), the Lundbeck Foundation Fellowship (2014), the Klosterfrau Research Award for Outstanding Research in Pediatric Pulmonology (2014) and the ERS Best Publication Maurizio Vignola Award for Innovation in Pneumology (2014).

 Klaus is supervisor for several PhD-students and has a leading role in the COPSAC genetics and bioinformatics group.